15 Small Studio Apartment Decorating Ideas That Feel Bigger

 • A display surface for collectibles and personal treasures

 That’s exceptional efficiency from a single piece of furniture.
-The blue drawer inserts in the lower cubes add color and provide closed storage, which matters because let’s be honest, not everything deserves to be on display.
+Adding drawer inserts in some of the lower cubes provides closed storage, which matters because honestly, not everything deserves to be on display.

 Making This Work in Your Studio